 Johnny Smith is one of the most amazing jazz guitar players to come

 Charlie Christian and

-notability to turn into one of the world's most apparent and appreciated jazz
+Smith climbed in notability to turn into one of the world's most visible and

 guitarists along with a series of definitive recordings on the Royal Roost